Connecting to a database in a MySQL® cluster

 Most recent replica

-points to the most recent replica, i.e., the one most up-to-date with the master host.
-You can request the cluster ID with a list of clusters in the folder.
+format points to a replica that is most up-to-date with the master host.
+You can get the cluster ID with a list of clusters in the folder.

 Specifics: